byplayer/fzf-action/README.md

 ## Extending

-You can create your own fzf-menu sources by following this pattern:
+You can create your own fzf-action sources by following this pattern:

 ```zsh
 # 1. Generate candidates